INDIA – Kerala, Karnataka, Goa, Maharashta, Mumbai

 I did not visit Bollywood – the movies with their escapist formula – singing, dancing lovers conquer the forces keeping them apart – leave me uninterested.

-MAHARASHTA STATE
+MAHARASHTRA STATE

-I then took a 6 hour day train NE to Aurangabad (pop 900,000, elevation 550 m) through several butte like hills and then flat, dry country.
+I then took a 6-hour day train NE to Aurangabad (pop 900,000, elevation 550 m) through several butte-like hills and then flat, dry country.

-Bibi-qa-Maqbara, widely known as the poor man’s Taj, was built in 1679 as a mausoleum for Azam Khan’s mother and wife.
+Bibi-qa-Maqbara, widely known as the Poor Man’s Taj, was built in 1679 as a mausoleum for Azam Khan’s mother and wife.
 With four minarets flanking a central onion-domed mausoleum, it bears a striking resemblance to the real Taj Mahal.
 However only the bottom and dome are marble, but it is still an impressive place.

-Panchakki is a garden complex with a huge banyon tree and water wheel driven by water carried through earthen pipes from the river 6 km away.
+Panchakki is a garden complex with a huge banyan tree and water wheel driven by water carried through earthen pipes from the river 6 km away.
 It was considered a marvel of engineering in its day.

 Daulatabad Fort, 15 km from town, sits on a 200 m tall craggy outcrop surrounded by 5 km of high stone walls.
 The route up leads through an ingenious series of defences – spike studded doors to prevent elephant charges, and a pitch black, bat-infested spiralling tunnel.
 The vertical cliff walls are surrounded by an enormous moat dug into the basalt.